BidnessForB/repo-template/README.md

 5. Run ./script/repo-template.sh with appropriate arguments to create a new repository
     `./script/repo_template.sh create-repo targetHost newRepoName repoConfigName <ownerName | orgName>`

+### Modes of operation

+Repo-template can work in several different ways:

+    1. As a command line tool allowing you to create repositories
+    2. By parsing specially formatted Pull Requests, creating repositories when the PRs are merged
+    3. In response to the Repository Create event, modifying new repositories.

+In all cases, you can configure repo-template to:

+ - Create a repository
+ - Add teams and individuals as collaborators
+ - Create branches
+ - Configure branch protection

 #### Postman REST API call configurations
 If you use [postman](https://www.getpostman.com/docs/) (which is _awesome_), you can import and use the postman collection stored in `./test/repo-template-postman_collection.json`.
 Just be sure to replace the place-holders with a properly scoped GitHub PAT.

 #### Future work
   Some ideas which seem useful include:
   - [ ] Specify an existing repository as a template
   - [ ] Specify a repository and create a configuration file describing it for future use
-  - [ ] Parse Pull Requests on merge for specific text which would trigger a new repository build.
+  - [X] Parse Pull Requests on merge for specific text which would trigger a new repository build.
 Parameters to be included in the body of the PR
   - [ ] Include webhooks in configuration of new repositories
-  - [ ] Manage configuration data in a repository rather than the filesystem.
+  - [X] Manage configuration data in a repository rather than the filesystem.

 #### TODO
   - [ ] Add tests
-  - [ ] Add provision for passing username and PAT as part of the request to the server
+  - [X] Add provision for passing username and PAT as part of the request to the server
-  - [ ] Add provision to flush job log to file.
+  - [X] Add provision to flush job log to file.

-### Usage
+### Command line Usage
 Usage:  `repo-template.sh cmd <options>`

   Create a copy of a repository from a configuration file.
-You can configure repo-template to:

   - Create a repository
   - Add teams and individuals as collaborators